snotbane/penny/README.md

 		こんにちは、世界。
 ```

 They do not need to be formatted exactly like this, but this is the typical way to do so.
 As long as subsequent lines are one indent level higher than the quote block operator ( `>` ), they will all be considered part of the same message block.
-If the first translation in
-the list is not specified, it will be used as a fallback for any missing translations.
+If the first translation in the list is not specified, it will be used as a fallback for any missing translations.

+> [!NOTE]
+> Separating translations is the first thing that happens when parsing messages.
+Any decorations you place in one translation will need to be repeated in others.

-#### Using Variables in Messages
+#### 1. Interpolating Variables

-You may wish for certain objects (i.e. characters) to be displayed with special attributes.
-You can use the `@` operator to reference these values within Messages.
+You may wish to display variables inside your text, for example, to display the player's name if they have entered it themselves.
+You can use the `@` operator to reference any Penny variable within Messages.
+This process is called **Interpolation**.

 ```penny
 def Rubin = new object